mesut-by/LatentDiffusion-FaceGen/README.md

 - **Diffusion Part:** Currently under development; in the future, it will be integrated with the VAE to create a complete Latent Diffusion Model (LDM).

 ---

+##  Versions

+This repository contains two different architectural versions:

+- `main`: The advanced version integrating a VAE and UNet2D into a complete Latent Diffusion Model (LDM).
+It performs denoising in the latent space to generate high-quality human faces.

+- `only_vae`: The initial version features a standalone VAE designed to compress 512×512 images into a 64×64 latent space with minimal information loss.
+It reconstructs images from this latent space and was originally intended to accelerate future diffusion training by learning compact latent representations.

 ## Installation and Requirements